anbarief/actuarydesk/README.md

 ```

-Example of generating a cashflow for a particular policy modeled by a particular actuarial model: insured age 50 with a 15-year life insurance term, the benefit amount is 10000
+Example of generating a cashflow for a particular actuarial model: insured age 50 with a 15-year life insurance term, the benefit amount is 10000
 payable at the end year of death, the level-premium are paid at beginning of each year until term ends or as long as survival.

 ```